Fast and Reliable Gradients for Deformables Across Frictional Contact Regimes

 As an illustrative example, ARAP-style projections are defined through an SVD-based mapping of the deformation gradient.
 Although the projection is computed algorithmically, it remains a deterministic function of the deformation as long as the SVD is non-degenerate, which enables analytic differentiation.
-Concretely, we assume a mild singular-value separation condition $|\sigma_i-\sigma_j|>\tau$ for $i\neq j$ with a small threshold $\tau$.
-When this condition is violated (e.g., nearly repeated singular values), we propose an additional degeneracy analysis in Appendix~\ref{sec:apx_B4}.
-This section derives $\pp{\proj_i}{\pos}$ for a general class of 3D hyperelastic projections under this stabilized non-degenerate setting.
+Concretely, we assume a mild singular-value separation condition $|\sigma_i-\sigma_j|>\tau$ for $i\neq j$ with a small threshold $\tau$; the degenerate case is treated in Appendix~\ref{sec:apx_B4}.